Blog Posts

 Read more »

 Nutrition in general is an area I have never paid too much attention to; I eat when I’m hungry and I’m hungry if I don’t eat.
 I eat a well-balanced diet with a variety of food and luckily, I have no dietary restrictions or allergies.
-Most of all, I never constrict myself of anything I want to eat and, I regularly fill my face with treats and have zero guilt!
-However, I am by no means a “text-book perfect-fuel savvy runner”, and I have had my fair share of bad eating habits (pre-during-post training and racing) some of which have become routine and, as a long distance/endurance runner have not set me up to reach my greatest potential.
+Most of all, I never constrict myself of anything I want to eat and I regularly fill my face with treats and have zero guilt!
+I am by no means a “text-book perfect-fuel savvy runner” though and I have had my fair share of bad eating habits (Pre-during-post training and racing) some of which have become routine and as a long distance/endurance runner have not set me up to reach my greatest potential.

 Read more »